An inductor or wire coil that does not have a magnetic core is called an air core inductor.

 An air core inductor is one that has no magnetic material as the core at the center of the inductor coil, rather it has free space, i.e. air as the core.
 Since air is considered a non-magnetic material, thus the air core inductor is a non-magnetic core type inductor.

-Air core inductors do not have any core loss (hysteresis loss and eddy current loss) because there is no magnetic core present.
-But, the number of turns in the inductor coil should be large to give a significant inductance.
+The air core inductors do not have any core losses (hysteresis loss and eddy current loss) because there is no magnetic core present.
+However, the number of turns in the inductor coil should be large to give a significant inductance.
 For this reason, the air core inductors demand high magnetomotive force (MMF).

 Construction of Air Core Inductor